Lufthansa resumes flights to Cairo after safety suspension | The China Post

-The first of Lufthansa’s two daily direct flights to Cairo took off as scheduled on Sunday following a brief suspension of services a day earlier.
-The airline mentioned “safety” as its chief concern without giving further details.
+Lufthansa resumed daily direct flights to Cairo on Sunday following a brief suspension of services a day earlier.
+The airline mentioned “safety” as its chief concern, without giving further details.

 Flight LH582 departed Frankfurt at 12:34 p.m.
 CEST (1034 UTC) — two hours later than scheduled.
 It landed safely at Cairo International Airport.
 A second Lufthansa flight was scheduled to depart from Munich around 9 p.m.
 Sunday evening.